Trans-Texas Airways: Route of the Starliners

 TEXAS AIR CORPORATION

 Frank Lorenzo became the poster boy for airline leaders making the most of the new business environment.
-In 1980, he created Texas Air Corporation as a holding company under whose umbrella Texas International Airlines was placed.
+In 1980, he created Texas Air Corporation as a holding company under the umbrella of Texas International Airlines.

 CONTINENTAL AIRLINES

 In 1982, Texas Air Corporation purchased Continental Airlines, one of several carriers that had not fared well in the deregulated environment.
-Lorenzo then merged Texas International with Continental and, although TI was technically the surviving carrier, the Continental name was retained.
-On June 1, 1982, the Texas International name was retired, bringing an end to the 35-year history of the Lone Star state’s own airline.
+Lorenzo then merged Texas International with Continental, and although TI was technically the surviving carrier, Continental’s name was retained.
+On 1 June 1982, the Texas International name was retired, bringing an end to the 35-year history of the Lone Star state’s own airline.